Castles near Glasgow

 None of these guys get enough coverage.
 Several don’t even appear in any of the leading guidebooks.
 All are within 30 minutes (ish) driving time of our largest city.
 Oh…and they’re all brilliant.

 I always think of Bothwell as Glasgow’s Castle.
-It’s a stretch (around 10 miles away) but given that the Clyde runs directly by it, the river keeps the two connected.
+It’s a stretch (it’s around 10 miles away in South Lanarkshire) but given that the Clyde runs directly by it, the river keeps the two connected.
 A glowing red sandstone ruin, it is in just the right state of repair to inspire historians and photographers alike.
 Rectangular and fitting my particular criteria to be called a ‘proper’ castle, the cylindrical donjon (keep) and mighty placement make it home to many, many stories.

 Shortly after Bothwell Castle’s birth, it was plunged inopportunely straight into the Wars of Independence.
 The foundations were barely in place when Edward I of England thought it’d be a good idea to invade Scotland and plunge Britain into a conflict that remains rich in infamy and dread.
 Scottish historical legends like William Wallace and Robert the Bruce were ultimately to be propelled into immortality but, for Bothwell, it bore the brunt of numerous sieges.
 Occupied by alternating English and Scottish forces it was even the base for Edward’s Warden of Scotland, Aymer de Valence.
 Think Game of Thrones and the northern fortress of Winterfell.

 Following the Battle of Bannockburn in 1314, Bothwell was a temporary sanctuary for the defeated English troops.
 In 1336 it once again became an English base before once more being besieged by the Scots and left derelict.
 Clearly our southern neighbours saw its geographic significance and advantage.
 15th Century construction under the Douglases saw more peaceful times before it was eventually abandoned by the 18th Century.